-9th of Adar = literally the 9th day of the 12th month of the Jewish calendar, used here to mean the Jewish Day of Constructive Conflict.
+9th of Adar = literally the 9th day of the Hebrew month of Adar, used here to mean the Jewish Day of Constructive Conflict.

 Dvar Torah / Divrei Torah = literally means ‘words of Torah’, used here to mean a short sermon.

 Havruta = literally ‘friend’, used here to mean study traditional Jewish text with a study partner.